leavemydogalone/redrit/README.md

-In the future would create more collections for votes where each post would have its own collection for upvotes in addition to the comments, so they would be easier to query, rather than just having one large collection of all votes
+In the future would create more collections for votes where each post would have its own collection for upvotes in addition to the comments, so they would be easier to query, rather than just having one large collection of all votes.
+For profile list, could just have reference to the post/comment they made, do not need full copy of the object.